esphome/esphome-docs/cookbook/apple_white_ir_remote_A1156.rst

 Hardware Procurement
 ********************
 I bought the Wemos D1 Mini IR Shield by searching on Aliexpress and eBay for <$4 USD.
-I couldn't find any links on Amazon but I'm sure it's always chainging.
+I couldn't find any links on Amazon but I'm sure it's always changing.

 Software configuration